 - 1. Identify fundamental concepts in physics, chemistry, geology, biology, mathematics and engineering technologies as they apply to the study of modern oceanography - 2.
 Describe the common tools used in oceanography - 3.
 Demonstrate knowledge of the ocean's role within the broader Earth System - 4.
-Describe the impacts of humans on the oceans. - 5.
 Produce well-reasoned written arguments using evidence to support conclusions.